 Ring Resonator in Cylindrical Coordinates

-In the tutorial, we computed the modes of a ring resonator by performing a 2d simulation.
+In Tutorial/Basics/Modes of a Ring Resonator, we computed the modes of a ring resonator by performing a 2d simulation.
 Here, we will simulate the same structure while exploiting the fact that the system has continuous rotational symmetry, by performing the simulation in cylindrical coordinates.
-See also the
+See also ring-cyl.ctl.

-We begin, as usual, by defining the parameters of the problem, with exactly the same values as in the 2d simulation.
+We begin by defining the parameters of the problem with exactly the same values as in the 2d simulation:

 (define-param n 3.4) ; index of waveguide (define-param w 1) ; width of waveguide (define-param r 1) ; inner radius of ring (define-param pad 4) ; padding between waveguide and edge of PML (define-param dpml 2) ; thickness of PML